• Forthcoming titles

 Table 4.Mean intensity range for productions of all four allophones

-Table 5.Mixed-effect linear regression model with range in intensity as the
+Table 5.Mixed-effect linear regression model with range in intensity as the continuous application value and speaker as a random effect

-value, compared to other production types, with speaker as a random
+Table 6.Mixed-effect logistic model with affricate production as the application value, compared to other production types, with speaker as a random effect

-value, compared to the approximant and elision, with speaker as a random
+Table 7.Mixed-effect logistic model with fricative production as the application value, compared to the approximant and elision, with speaker as a random effect

 Table 1.Background characteristics of listener participants by group